DerSchimi/RoboSpockExample/README.md

 ### Tests
 The folder [AppTests](https://github.com/DerSchimi/RoboSpockExample/tree/master/AppTests) contains some RoboSpock setup.
 I try to use RoboSpock as a simple test framework for my Android App, but I can't get get the tests running).

-I want to use this AppTests project to test the App.

 My Software Setup